Alexis3490/cx-db-oav1-poke-mon-go/README.md

 ## Launching with docker compose

-- docker-compose up -d or docker-compose up
+- docker-compose up -d
+- docker-compose up

 ## Connect to express with docker